rubocop/rspec-style-guide/README.md

 stable, obvious (or documented) API, so stubs are likely to represent reality after future refactoring.

-This is generally means you should use them with more isolated/behavioral tests rather than with integration tests.
+This generally means you should use them with more isolated/behavioral tests rather than with integration tests.

 ```ruby